1982 - No Life 'Til Leather.

 Forever breaking away from the Big Four and the mean-metal stigmata, the Black Album cemented the end of an era and closed the lid on the late-80s thrashmetal expansion.
 Rapidly, many, many bands would change their sound and signature to try to capture a portion of said 16mill record-buying public.
 This new-found fame and metal-revival also diluted and destroyed a once underground cult-like following and changed the mainstream perception of 80s-heavymetal.
 And just like the Back In Black LP did eleven years earlier, the Metallica CD did not only changed the band and it's acceptation, but changed the entire perception of rock / metal in this ever changing industry.
 1992 would finally present a worthy Grammy to METALLICA, to commemorate said album ...thankfully JETHRO TULL hadn't release a disc that year.

-With a black-covered artwork, AC/DC changed the game of hardrock, forever !
+With an all black artwork, AC/DC changed the game of hardrock, forever !

-With a black-covered artwork, METALLICA changed the game of heavymetal, forever !
+With an all black artwork, METALLICA changed the game of heavymetal, forever !

 And Seattle was a couple of weeks away of, once again, changing the game, forever !